abisop/nuttx-docs/en/guides/partially_linked_elf.md

 }
 ```

-Let's say that we have a directory called `addon` that contains the
+Let\'s say that we have a directory called `addon` that contains the
 following:

 1. The `hello.c` source file.